Board Game Players Are Obsessed With Wingspan—And So Are We

 Where to Buy Wingspan

-The Wingspan board game is sold at Target, Amazon, and Kohl’s.
+The Wingspan board game is sold at Target and Amazon.
 The regular price for the basic game is $60, with expansions available for European and Oceania birds.
 You can also order additional speckled eggs and upgrade to wooden food tokens.

 Next, check out the best STEM toys, science kits, and nature games for kids.